Guiwoo/guista-App/README.md

 - what is diffierent expo i and npm i ? expo i called npm i
 - it maek sure this pacage work on current expo version

+# 6

+- ScrollView vs FlatList it depends on amount of data
+- Photo Components ,How to dissapear the scroll var